 Clause 8 is only applicable to organisations that perform secondary assembly and Clause 12 may be excluded for suppliers of storage, warehousing, secondary assembly and distribution services.

-&lt;sup>1 WHO IMPACT Draft Principles and Elements for National Legislation against Counterfeit Medical Products, endorsed by IMPACT General Meeting in Lisbon, 12 December 2007.
+WHO IMPACT Draft Principles and Elements for National Legislation against Counterfeit Medical Products, endorsed by IMPACT General Meeting in Lisbon, 12 December 2007.